In this article you will find:

 And when it comes to milk, those who can’t tolerate lactose have an option to gulp down a cup of lactose-free milk (thing almond milk) instead.

 Dog owners, on the one hand, might be wondering: Can dogs have almond milk?
+Can puppies drink almond milk?
 Is almond milk safe for them?

 Milk indeed accounts for most food intolerance in the doggie realm.
 Your dogs’ bodies are simply not made to digest cow’s milk (although there are a few exceptions).
 And so, you might think that giving them almond milk wouldn’t hurt.